Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-Copy the *External ID* and *Access Key 1* into the corresponding fields in the *Tools Registration* section of the sample middle-ware application.
+Copy the *External ID* and *Access Key 1* into the corresponding fields in the *Tools Registration* section of the sample middleware application.
 See below.

-The URL field needs to be populated with a URL that Orpius can use to call back to the middle-ware application.
+The URL field needs to be populated with a URL that Orpius can use to call back to the middleware application.
 Please see the guidance on how to [Create a Secure Channel](../../UserGuide/CreatingAChannel/index.md) Once you have set up the secure channel to your machine, insert the Cloudflare URL into the text box.